-- "But Who Was Fulcanelli?" is a shout-out to mysterious 20th century French alchemist Fulcanelli, whose simply disappeared from the face of the Earth and practically became an Un-person as it is not clear where he came from either.
+- "But Who Was Fulcanelli?" is a shout-out to mysterious 20th century French alchemist Fulcanelli, who's simply disappeared from the face of the Earth and practically became an Un-person as it is not clear where he came from either.

 - "It Ain't Necessarily the Saint James Infirmary" combines "It Ain't Necessarily So" by George Gershwin and Ira Gershwin from Porgy and Bess and the jazz traditional "St. James Infirmary Blues".